Prince2k3/TableViewDataSource/README.md

 This repo does have a sample projects you can download, view and see first hand how things work.
 They are available in both ObjC and Swift.

 ## Working with UITableView
+Note: If you are using UITableViewCell as a nib file, be sure to register the cell to the table view you are using.
+Otherwise you won't see the cell.

 To use TableViewDataSource you'll need to initialize it and give it your UITableViewCell identifier.
 Once you have done that let the UITableView dataSource be set to the TableViewDataSource dataSource property.
 ```
    @IBOutlet weak var tableView: UITableView! {
      didSet {